colemanimhoff/fundamentals/react-redux/README.md

 - computes the minimal set of DOM mutations and puts them in a queue
 - and batch executes all updates

 It's `fast` because the DOM is slow.
 React computes minimal DOM operations and batches reads and writes for optimal performance.
 It has automatic top-level `event delegation` (with cross-browser HTML5 events) which creates synthetic events.
-It provides hooks for `custom update logic`, though they're alomst never used.
+It provides hooks for `custom update logic`, though they're almost never used.

 React runs at `60 fps`.
 `Re-render` don't mutate!